modern slavery statement.

-All employees and workers of Randstad have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global reporting procedure.
+All employees and workers of Randstad have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the misconduct reporting procedure.
 All concerns raised will be treated confidentially and with the complete assurance that there will be no retaliation against any employee filing a good faith complaint.

 Assessment of risk and audit of suppliers

 We accept that no part of our business is immune to the risk of Modern Slavery and our approach to training as outlined below reflects this.
 We understand though that some parts of our business and their respective supply chains have a higher risk of Modern Slavery taking place.
 In particular, those parts of our business which supply workers in the following sectors: